TheYoungOldtimer/ApProject1/README.md

 # ToDoList App
 Overview
 Welcome to our ToDoList App!
-This project was created by Mehregan and Armin to provide a simple and efficient way to manage your tasks and stay organized.
+This project was created by Mehregan and Armin for the Advanced Programming course in the Isfahan University of Technology instructed by Ali Iranidoust to provide a simple and efficient way to manage your tasks and stay organized.
 Whether you're a student, professional, or just someone looking to keep track of daily activities, our ToDoList App has got you covered.

 Features
 User-friendly Interface: The app comes with an intuitive and easy-to-use interface, making task management a breeze.